rhadp-example-repos/automotive-image-builder/docs/building/unattended_updates.md

 # Unattended updates using OSTree

-This document expects some basic knowledge about OSTree and how the auto-sig uses it, see the [basic docs](updating_ostree.md) for that.
+This document expects some basic knowledge about OSTree and how the auto-sig uses it.
+If you need a refresher about that, see the our [OSTree](updating_ostree.md) docs.

 The basic ostree update operation is atomic in the sense that it is either fully applies, or not at all on the next reboot.
-However, an upgrade can still fail in other ways, like failing to boot, or booting in a mode that doesn't work.
-When this happens on a regular computer it is easy to interactively use the boot menu to boot the old deployment and then roll back.
+The result of the upgrade will never be partial.
+However, an upgrade can still fail in other ways, like failing to boot, or booting but not working properly.
+When this happens on a regular computer it is easy to interactively use the boot menu to boot the old version and then roll back.

 However, in the automotive use-case, like typical embedded systems, there is no user than can interactively fix things up like